nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/README.md

 -   `--clientId` is the client Id to use when addressing the API.
 -   `--clientSecret` is the client Secret to use when addressing the API.
 -   `--poolsFile` is the same file used in the step above.
--   `--ram` the Relationships & Messages configuration created in the step above (csv file).
+-   `--relationshipsAndMessages` the Relationships & Messages configuration created in the step above (csv file).

 This command will create the following entities: